 Watch Loopop go over 6 simple and cheap ways to fix noise and interference.

-We covered 13 reasons why your studio monitors could be getting a ton of noise and interference, such as crackles, popping, and hissing, as we found out that the problem could not even be with your studio monitors but with other audio devices, cables, and even user neglect.
+We covered 13 reasons why your studio monitors could be getting a ton of noise and interference, such as crackles, popping, and hissing.
+We also found out that these problems can occur even if your studio monitors are fine (such as when there is a problem with other audio devices, cables, or even user neglect).

 Remember to go through the step-by-step checklist and be sure to go over everything you need to figure out what the problem is that is causing your studio to monitor a lot of noise and interference.
 More likely than not, if you go through the checklist, you will find the fault in no time.